nchain-innovation/utxo-as-a-service/docs/Project.md

         * Got disconnected when we kept asking for the current tip

 ## In Progress

-* Got working on mainnet
+* Store whole transaction in mempool table

 ## TODO
 * Search for TODOs
 * On getting tx we could check to see if the output is spent or not

-* Store whole transaction in mempool table

 * Prevent sql injection attack on string fields - clean entry...